Upcoming Live Educational Events

 Most brokerage firms, banks and investment banks are publicly traded companies.
 This means their number one priority is to increase corporate profits annually, not protect and grow your nest egg.
 This creates a direct and inherent conflict of interest between the consumer and their investment professionals, who represent the firms and banks.
 Yes, they have fancy marketing plans, commercials, and advertisements that make you feel like your retirement is their number one priority, but the fact remains that it is not.
 This fact is not in dispute.

 At Oak Harvest, we get paid to make your money safe.
 We earn a living by implementing plans that are predictable and reliable.
-We utilize guaranteed financial contracts that enable you to, in most cases, know the outcome before you make your decision to act.
+We utilize guaranteed insurance contracts that enable you to, in most cases, know the outcome before you make your decision to act.
 We stress time and time again that you should make your retirement decisions based on minimum guarantees and worst-case scenarios.
 This is how we plan and what we will show you in your presentation.
 We call this “Seeing through the fog.”
 Most accumulation phase advisors project annual rates of return of between 7% and 11%.
 It’s unfortunate they do so, because we simply believe those days are gone.
 When you are making retirement decisions today, it’s paramount to make them based on the worst-case scenario … not the best-case scenario that will almost certainly never occur.